-Black Liberation Theology is a cult doctrine which is not only racist, but actually advocates white genocide, destruction of American democracy and destruction of the traditional Christian church.
+It is totally absurd for Obama to lecture the Nation about racism and hate.
+The Black Liberation Theology of Obama’s own former church for 20 years in Chicago is a cult doctrine which is not only racist, but actually sanctions white genocide, destruction of American democracy and destruction of the traditional Christian church.
 The doctrine states that all whites are collectively guilty, white oppressors must “cease to be” and equates white society to the Antichrist, calling whites the “symbol of depravity” and the “enemy of mankind.”
 These are genocidal religious concepts, which mean that white society is too evil to exist.
 Black Liberation Theology is the doctrine of Obama’s church in Chicago, Trinity United Church of Christ, which was also Oprah Winfrey’s church for many years.
 Jeremiah Wright openly declared this on national television in an interview by Sean Hannity (see video).

 BLACK LIBERATION THEOLOGY IS A BRANCH OF BLACK NATIONALISM